Find Grad Schools

 Education Levels of Nursing Majors

-In 2020-2021, 4,413 graduate certificates were awarded to nursing majors.
+During the most recent year for which data is available, 5,303 people earned their graduate certificate in nursing.
 This makes it the 4th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in nursing at each degree level.